-Whether it is a horseshoe-shaped educational magnet, a compass, iron powder, or a magnetic fluid magnetic calendar, these popular iconic teaching magnets have been widely used in classrooms and science laboratories to teach children physics for decades, experience the charm of education and science.
+Whether it is a horseshoe-shaped educational magnet, a compass, iron powder, or a magnetic fluid magnetic calendar, these popular iconic teaching magnets have been widely used in classrooms and science laboratories to teach children physics for decades, and experience the charm of education and science.

 Normally educational magnets are made up of Alnico magnet and Ferrite magnet, which can be made into horseshoe shape, bar shape, etc. They generally have lower adhesion because they are only used to display the south and north poles.
 Some horseshoe magnets are small enough to fit in a pocket, but can still lift impressive weights.